hashicorp/consul/website/source/docs/agent/http.html.markdown

 Lastly, to support [watches](/docs/agent/watches.html), this endpoint supports blocking queries.
-However, the semantics of this endpoint is slightly different.
+However, the semantics of this endpoint are slightly different.
 Most blocking queries provide a monotonic index, and block until a newer index is available.
 This can be supported as a consequence of the total ordering of the [consensus protocol](/docs/internals/consensus.html).
 With gossip, there is no ordering, and instead `X-Consul-Index` maps